dart-lang/site-www/src/content/language/built-in-types.md

 See [Runes and grapheme clusters](#runes-and-grapheme-clusters) for details on how to express Unicode characters in a string.

-Literal strings are compile-time constants, as long as any interpolated expression is a compile-time constant that evaluates to null or a numeric, string, or boolean value.
+String literals are compile-time constants, as long as any interpolated expression is a compile-time constant that evaluates to null or a numeric, string, or boolean value.